bradmartin/cache-autocomplete/README.md

     rootElement: HTMLInputElement; /// The HTML Input element to use as the anchor.
     queryUrl: string; /// The URL to ping for remote data.
     itemTemplate: any; /// The response data Key property to display
+    templateKeys: string[];
-    onItemSelect: Function; /// callback function when a list item is selected via keyboard or mouse - this is optional but you likely need to use it and set the rootInput value to some prop in your list objects minStringLength?: number; /// optional - default is 1 cache?: boolean; /// optional - default is true listClass?: string; /// css class to style the list
+    itemSelect: Function; /// callback function when a list item is selected via keyboard or mouse - this is optional but you likely need to use it and set the rootInput value to some prop in your list objects minStringLength?: number; /// optional - default is 1 cache?: boolean; /// optional - default is true listClass?: string; /// css class to style the list